Priyanka-Inflectionzone/school-service-with-docker/DockerDoc.md

 Step 7: Open terminal insde your service folder.
 Write command "docker-compose up --build".
 ("docker-compose up" command starts the containers. "--build" option build images before starting containers.)

-Step 8: You may see your built image & all other images list using "docker images" or "docker image ls" command.
+Step 8: You may see your built image & list of all other images using "docker images" or "docker image ls" command.

-Step 9: To see list of running contaoners, use "docker ps" command.
+Step 9: To see list of running containers, use "docker ps" command.
+To see list of all running and exited containers, use "docker ps -a" command.

-Step 10: You may access your containers to see whats insede the using "docker exec -it <container name> /bin/bash" command.
+Step 10: You may access your containers using "docker exec -it <container name> /bin/bash" command.
 (If bash is not installed you may use "docker exec -it <container name> /bin/sh")

 Step 11: Inside database container, login to mysql using "mysql -u<username> -p" command.
 It will prompt you to enter password. \* After login you may see databases, tables, use other mysql commands.